 Voluntary benefits can be implemented at any time during the year.
 Contact me for further information on how these programs could benefit you and your employees.

 Information about the Author: Katie has been in the Employee Benefits industry since 2000.
-Prior to joining Insurance Associates, Katie was with a third party administrator where she served as an Account Manager and Supervisor of the Group Administration Department.
-At Insurance Associates Katie works closely with clients, insurance carriers, and vendors to ensure that all employee benefit needs are met and are done so in the most efficient and cost-effective manner.
+Prior to joining Marsh & McLennan Agency, known locally as Insurance Associates Company, Katie was with a third party administrator where she served as an Account Manager and Supervisor of the Group Administration Department.
+At Marsh & McLennan Agency, known locally as Insurance Associates Company Katie works closely with clients, insurance carriers, and vendors to ensure that all employee benefit needs are met and are done so in the most efficient and cost-effective manner.
 In her spare time Katie enjoys playing with her two children.

 Select Account Manager